spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/data-team/organization/data-science/index.html.md

 ### Common Data Science Terms

+- **Accuracy** - ability of a Data Science model to capture all correct data points out of all possible data points
 - **Algorithm** - sequence of computer-implementable instructions used to solve specific problem
 - **Classification** - process of predicting a category for each observation.
 For example, determining if a picture is of a cat or a dog.
 - **Clustering** - process of finding natural groupings of observations in dataset.
 Often used for segmentation of users or customers.
 - **Data Science (DS)** - interdisciplinary field that uses computer science, statistical techniques and domain expertise to extract insights from data